ChristianHur/form-api/README.md

 This is a simple app to test form submissions or CRUD operations.

+This API is deployed on heroku here:  https://hur-form-api.herokuapp.com/api

 Nothing is really saved to any permanent data store.

 Send your form data or api calls to the following API endpoints: